 - 1. The above criteria must have been satisfied. - 2.
-The patient must have successfully received and tolerated the first cycle of cladribine during the previous 1 year.
+The patient must have successfully (defined: physician attestation that the patient demonstrated clinical benefit compared to baseline) received and tolerated the first cycle of cladribine during the previous 1 year. - 3.
+This request is for only the second course of cladribine.
+(No further courses are allowed.)